 Learning begins at birth.
 Despite this widely accepted fact, school systems have until recently concentrated their efforts largely on children over age five, and to a lesser extent on children ages three to five.
 The last decade, however, has seen tremendous growth in both professional knowledge and public awareness about the importance of the first three years after birth and the role of the family in the life of the child.
-This has been accompanied by increases in public support for programs that help families provide infants and toddlers with the experiences they need for healthy growth and development.
+This has been accompanied by increases in public support for programs that help families provide infants, toddlers and preschoolers with the experiences they need for healthy growth and development.
 In Illinois, the Early Childhood Block Grant is enabling communities across the state to work with families to lay the foundations for future success in school and in life from the beginning of their children's lives.

 Much has been learned over the last several decades about how best to help families in their efforts to support their children's early development, and this knowledge is reflected in this document.
-While working with very young children is in many ways a natural extension of a school district's mission, it presents unique challenges based on the developmental tasks and contexts of infancy and toddlerhood.
-Babies and toddlers grow and develop physically, emotionally, socially, and cognitively through stable, loving relationships with adults, especially their parents.
+While working with very young children is in many ways a natural extension of a school district's mission, it presents unique challenges based on the developmental tasks and contexts of early childhood.
+Young children grow and develop physically, emotionally, socially, and cognitively through stable, loving relationships with adults, especially their parents.
 Therefore, programs must recognize and respect the centrality of parent-child relationships rather than attempting to work with children in isolation from their families.

-In Illinois, grants are provided to support programs and services for children birth to three and their families by the authority of Section 2-3.71a of the School Code (105 ILCS 5/2-3.71a) and Section 2-3.89 of the School Code (105 ILCS 5/2-3.89).
-Recipients of grants must be committed to establishing programs, providing services and demonstrating accountability in compliance with all aspects of the requirements as stated in the School Code.
-The standards and quality indicators in this document are the basis for the development, implementation and evaluation of high-quality birth to three programs.
+In Illinois, grants are provided to support programs and services for children birth to five and their families by the authority of Article 1C Block Grants (105 ILCS 5/1C1 to 1C5) of the School Code and Article 1D Block Grants for Districts With Over 500,000 Inhabitants (105 ILCS 5/1D) Recipients of grants must be committed to establishing programs, providing services and demonstrating accountability in compliance with all aspects of the requirements as stated in the School Code and the Administrative Rules for the Early Childhood Block Grant (23 Illinois Administrative Code 235), Subchapter f, Part 235..
+The standards and quality indicators in this document are the basis for the development, implementation and evaluation of high-quality birth to five programs.

-These standards and quality indicators reflect current knowledge, research findings and shared beliefs about high-quality, developmentally appropriate early childhood care and education in the context of programs for infants and toddlers and their families.
-The current research on infant and toddler development supports and validates the importance of quality programs and services for young children in partnership with their families, schools and communities.
+These standards and quality indicators reflect current knowledge, research findings and shared beliefs about high-quality, developmentally appropriate early childhood care and education in the context of programs for infants, toddlers, preschoolers and their families.
+The current research on early childhood development supports and validates the importance of quality programs and services for young children in partnership with their families, schools and communities.
 Implementing these standards and quality indicators will lay a foundation for future growth and development that promotes the child's physical, emotional, social and cognitive well-being leading to successful learning as appropriate for each child.